Population data

 Needless to say, population information is crucial for population genetics, so there are several handy tools for dealing with that information.

-If you need to see the population for every sample, then use sampleinfo(popdata)
+If you need to see the population for every sample, then use sampleinfo(popdata) to retrieve the dataframe containing sample information.

 View unique population names